-PC is paid in arrears and your payday is the last day of benefit week, allocated according to the last 2 digits of your NI number.
+PC is paid in arrears and your payday is allocated according to the last 2 digits of your NI number.

 Last two numbers of NI number Benefit week PC payday

 00-19 Tues-Mon Monday

-20-39 Weds-Tues ,
+20-39 Weds-Tues Tuesday

-40-59 Thurs-Weds ,
+40-59 Thurs-Weds Wednesday

 60-79 Fri-Thurs Thursday

 80-99 Sat-Fri Friday

-Entitlement to PC begins on the first day of the benefit week if that is the day on which it is awarded.
-If PC is not awarded on the first day of the benefit week, entitlement begins on the first day of the following benefit week.
-Part week payments can be made if you were entitled to UC, IS, JSA(IB), or ESA(IR) immediately before reaching State Pension age and you are awarded PC from that date.
-Entitlement begins on the day the qualifying age is reached so you can receive a part-week payment.
+If your entitlement starts on the first day of your benefit week, your award starts then.
+Otherwise, your award starts on the first day of benefit week following the start of your entitlement.
+If you were entitled to UC, IS, JSA(IB), or ESA(IR) immediately before qualifying for PC, your award begins on the day you reach State Pension age so you can receive a part-week payment.